HKNain/12_Basic_Projects/README.md

 ---

-Embark on this exciting journey and let’s create something amazing every week!
+Embark on this exciting journey and let’s create something amazing every month!